 - what you need your employer to do

 Your employer can’t ask for information that would reveal your diagnosis.
 For example, they can’t ask you what medication you take.
 But they can ask about any side effects from your medication that may require accommodation.
-They can ask if you are following your doctor’s treatment plan, but are not entitled to the details of the plan.
+They can ask if you are following your doctor’s treatment plan.
+But they’re not entitled to the details of the plan.

 Generally, you’re only required to speak with management about accommodation.
 But you should cooperate with experts if their assistance is required.